- The Wine

 Mondeuse Blanche is not related to the red Mondeuse, it's just the habit that people had to use the same name for their local wines.

 Product code GRISARDMONDEUSEBLANCHE Bottle Size 0.75 Winemaker Maison Philippe Grisard Serving Suggestion Serve around 10°C, chilled but not too chilled.
-Style White, Single Variety, Dry, Still Variety Mondeuse Blanche Country France Region(s) Savoie Ripeness Normal Closure Natural Cork Aged In Steel Vintages 2013 Last Tasted 15 May 2017 808 vintage: 2013 size: 0.75 stock: 18 available from London Warehouse
+Style White, Single Variety, Dry, Still Variety Mondeuse Blanche Key Features Unoaked, Vegan (certified), Vegetarian and Vegan Country France Region(s) Savoie Ripeness Normal Closure Natural Cork Aged In Steel Vintages 2013 Last Tasted May 15, 2017 name: Mondeuse Blanche vintage: 2013 size: 0.75 product code: stock: 12 in London Warehouse

 Reviews for Mondeuse Blanche 2 item(s)